 Your bank statements should be accompanied by proofs of the lawful origin of any recent transfer to your account.

-If you cannot come to collect your passport on the collection date, please provide the visa section with a registered envelope (issued by the post office - 1 passport per envelope) bearing your correct address in the receiver’s section.
+If you cannot come to collect your passport on the collection date, please provide the visa section with an envelope bearing your correct address in the receiver’s section + a 6.25euros stamp (per passport).
 Note that your passport might not reach you on the collection date due to postal delay.
 Note that in case of rejection, the Embassy will not be in a position to return passports by post : all applicants will have to present themselves to collect passports.